mTxServ/hytale-api-sdk-js/README.md

 Created by [mTxServ](https://mtxserv.com) and [Hytale.game](https://hytale.game).
 With this SDK, you can consume the official Hytale API in Node.js (javascript).

+# Demo projects

+This SDK is used in the `Hytale Bot Discord` project which is an example implemntation of bot which allow user to show latest 3 blogpost from official Hytale website.
+[See example](https://github.com/mTxServ/hytale-bot-discord)

 ## Installation

 ### For [Node.js](https://nodejs.org/)